 If you're not completely sure what kind of theatre artist you might become, our program offers you the chance to explore, create, and thrive in all aspects of the art.
-If you're already sure where you fit in the theatre world, our program can make you a stronger, more informed actor, director, designer, or manager.
+If you are already sure where you fit in the theatre world, our program can make you a stronger, more informed actor, director, designer, or manager.
 We welcome you to join us in our exciting creative endeavors.

-Professor, Director of Theatre
+Senior Lecturer, Director of Theatre